Louisiana Apostille Services — Fast & Simple Mail-In Processing

 Apostille in Louisiana

-Louisiana Documents & Requirements (Handled for You)
+Louisiana Documents & Requirements — Handled for You

-For documents that require notarization, Louisiana requires notarization by a Louisiana public notary.
-Notarized documents must fully comply with Louisiana notary law, and the printed name of the notary and notary identification number must appear beneath the signature.
-We review notarizations carefully to confirm they meet state requirements.
+For Louisiana notarized documents, the notarization must fully comply with Louisiana notary law.
+Louisiana states that the printed name of the notary and the notary identification number must appear beneath the notary’s signature.

 If you are unsure whether your document qualifies or how it needs to be prepared, we review your documents in advance and guide you before submission to help prevent delays or rejections.